sendbird/sendbird-chat-sample-react/README.md

 # Sendbird Chat SDK samples for React

-This repository contains code samples in Kotlin, showcasing the key functionalities provided by Sendbird Chat SDK for Javascript.
+This repository contains code samples in React, showcasing the key functionalities provided by Sendbird Chat SDK for Javascript.
 Each sample has a dedicated readme file briefing how the feature works on the code level.
 To learn more, see our [documentation for Javascript](https://sendbird.com/docs/chat/v4/javascript/overview).

 ## Prerequisites
 + Node.js v10.13.0 or later